Decentralized Governance of Autonomous AI Agents: Discussion

 Our conceptual work is uniquely positioned as a keystone paper in this emerging field of study.
-This field has been blooming for quite some time, but the pieces are currently falling into place as early use cases emerge at a societal level, particularly in the Web3 space, enabling researchers to forsee potential risks, and propose ambitious frameworks to help guide our journey into this new human-AI partnership.
 As this is an emerging field, it is difficult to account for all the works being published, particularly papers with ambitious aims such as ours, which are typically posted on open repositories (i.e., arXiv, SSRN, etc.) or published as conference papers.
 Very recent and important papers include work by Chan et al. (2024), which explores key mechanisms to facilitate the governance of increasingly autonomous AI agents, emphasizing the importance of visibility in ensuring accountability and oversight.
 The study identifies three primary visibility mechanisms: agent identifiers, real-time monitoring, and activity logs (Chan et al., 2024a).
 Adler et al. (2024) explore the concept of personhood credentials as a means to enhance trust and security on online platforms, particularly in the face of increasingly sophisticated AI systems (Adler et al., 2024).
 Furthermore, Chan et al. (2024b) propose a framework for assigning IDs to AI system instances to enhance accountability and accessibility, particularly in impactful settings like financial transactions or human interactions, while acknowledging adoption incentives, implementation strategies, and associated risks.
 Domkundwar et al. (2024) propose and evaluate three safety frameworks—an LLM-powered input-output filter, a safety agent, and a hierarchical delegation system with embedded checks—to mitigate risks in AI systems collaborating with humans, demonstrating their effectiveness in enhancing safety, security, and responsible deployment of AI agents (Domkundwar et al., 2024).
 On matters related to societal integration, Bernardi and colleagues (2024) highlight the importance of defensive AI systems, international cooperation, and targeted investments to enhance societal resilience, secure adaptation, and mitigate risks posed by advanced AI technologies (Bernardi et al., 2024).
 Furthermore, to assist with societal integration and risk management, Gipiškis et al. (2024) present a comprehensive catalog of risk sources and management measures for general-purpose AI (GPAI) systems, spanning technical, operational, and societal risks across development, training, and deployment stages (Gipiškis et al. (2024), offering a neutral and publicly accessible resource to assist stakeholders in AI governance and standards development.
-Our paper contributes to a new field called "Decentralized AI Governance", which explores the integration of decentralized technologies—such as blockchain, smart contracts, and DAOs—to regulate, monitor, and ensure the ethical alignment of increasingly autonomous AI systems (Kaal, 2024).
-Recently, Krishnamoorthy (2024) introduced a novel governance framework for Artificial General Intelligence (AGI) that integrates Human-in-the-Loop (HITL) approaches with blockchain technology to ensure robust and adaptable oversight mechanisms, thereby helping establish a new academic field of AI governance through blockchain.
-It is critical to mention that Gabriel Montes and Ben Goertzel (2019) are widely regarded as pioneers in decentralized AI (Montes and Goertzel, 2019), and that their vision of democratizing access to AI systems and ensuring ethical alignment through decentralized infrastructure has been instrumental in shaping this emerging field.